Month 1, Day 21, Thursday 11:30 a.m.

-“I overheard one of the professors say that a student had been involved with the Aberrant’s break, and I tried to ask them for details, but they wouldn’t tell me anything.
+Damien laughed wryly, then continued, speaking even faster.
+“I overheard a professor say a student had been involved with the Aberrant’s break, and I tried to ask them for details, but they wouldn’t tell me anything.
 Then Professor Lacer arrived, and he was floating your unconscious body in the air beside himself.
-I thought maybe, for a moment, that you were dead.”
+I thought maybe you were dead.”

-Damien shuddered, staring off into the distance.
+Damien shuddered as he stared off into the distance.
 “You looked so pale.
 But he took you to the infirmary.
-You were just asleep, and he was worried about possible Will-strain…” Damien swallowed, looking to her.
+You were just asleep, and he was worried about possible Will-strain…” Damien swallowed, looking at her.
 “He said you’d experienced a traumatizing event.
-But he still wouldn’t tell me any details.
-He just said that the coppers would come out with a report soon, and I would learn what happened then.”
+But he still wouldn’t tell me any details, even though he knows we’re friends.”

 Sebastien stilled, her scarf halfway wrapped around her neck.
-She turned to Damien, then said softly, “Newton is dead.”
+“Newton is dead,” she said softly.

-The impact of her words was visible.
-Damien rocked back on his heels as his eyes fluttered closed, as if she had struck him.
+Damien rocked back on his heels, his eyes fluttering closed as if she had struck him.
 “What happened?
-Did Tanya…”
+Did Canelo…”

-She shook her head, her thoughts flashing back to that moment.
-The spells had been flying, and Newton had been casting that calming spell, and then she cast her shadow-familiar to draw attention.
-It had drawn too much attention.
+Sebastien shook her head, her throat tightening.
+Her shadow-familiar had been meant to draw away attention, but it had instead drawn too much attention.
 Too much fear.
-Perhaps if not for her, Newton wouldn’t have lost control and broken.
-There would have been no strings, no people dead.
-Except, perhaps, for herself.
-She swallowed heavily past the lump in her throat, feeling faintly dizzy.
-She lifted a hand to her forehead, closing her eyes and taking a deep breath.
+Perhaps, if not for her, Newton wouldn’t have lost control and broken.
+There would have been no strings, no people dead…except for herself, fallen to the Morrows.
+Sebastien swallowed heavily past the lump in her throat, feeling dizzy.
+She lifted a hand to her forehead, closed her eyes, and took a deep breath.

 “You had to make a magical vow.
-Was it the Red Guard?”
-Damien wasn’t stupid, or totally oblivious.
+To the Red Guard?”

 Hesitantly, she nodded.
 Nothing stopped her from doing so, though she felt some resistance.